sitebay/docs/_vendor/github.com/sitebay/sitebay-docs-theme/content/testpages/large-diagram/index.md

 Figure 3 is the built-out reference architecture that includes:

 * A CI/CD workflow using GitOps at the bottom of the diagram
-* A media processing lifecycle management workflow application built in Site Bay Kubernetes Engine using Argo Events and Argo Workflows
+* A media processing lifecycle management workflow application built in SiteBay Kubernetes Engine using Argo Events and Argo Workflows
-* Content distribution using Site Bay CDN.
+* Content distribution using SiteBay CDN.

 The illustrated deployment method for this architecture is via Terraform and Helm Charts.
-Site Bay supports Terraform through the Site Bay Provider and Argo supports Argo Events Helm Chart and Argo Workflow Helm Chart for application deployment.
+SiteBay supports Terraform through the SiteBay Provider and Argo supports Argo Events Helm Chart and Argo Workflow Helm Chart for application deployment.
 Our reference architecture also includes deployment automation using GitHub for source code and GitHub Actions for continuous delivery.
 Finally, Argo configurations which include Event Sources, Sensors, Triggers, and Workflows are all set up using YAML files that can be applied through Kubectl or through Argo CLI.
 There are a number of Argo Events YAML Configuration Examples as well as Argo Workflow YAML Configuration Examples to get you started.
 The benefit of  this design is that the entire reference architecture from the infrastructure, to the application, to the application setup and configuration can be completely automated supporting cloud native and DevOps principles.

-1. Starting at the left-hand side of the diagram we have content creators with the ability to ingest files into Site Bay Object Storage which is used as the content landing point.
+1. Starting at the left-hand side of the diagram we have content creators with the ability to ingest files into SiteBay Object Storage which is used as the content landing point.
 Object storage can be set up to receive files from CLIs, programmatic integrations, and desktop tools such as Cyberduck.
-Supported upload methods are described in the Site Bay Object Storage documentation.
-Additionally Site Bay Object Storage supports lifecycle policies so that we can automatically purge source files regularly.
+Supported upload methods are described in the SiteBay Object Storage documentation.
+Additionally SiteBay Object Storage supports lifecycle policies so that we can automatically purge source files regularly.
 A purging policy should only be implemented if a separate system-of-record for your high resolution source content is maintained.

 1. Argo Event Sources includes 20+ origination mechanisms that can be setup to generate event messages that are written to Argo Event Bus.
 In this reference architecture we have enabled a simple Webhook Event Source that a user or system can send and include the filename they are ingesting.